Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 Where ultrawide monitors fall down – even though they really do look amazing – is when you’re trying to multitask.

-You can Alt + Tab between windows, or try tiling them to create layout that works for you, but no ultrawide screen can improve your productivity in the way that a dual screen setup can.
+You can Alt + Tab between windows, or try tiling them to create a layout that works for you, but no ultrawide screen can improve your productivity in the way that a dual screen setup can.

 Dual monitors do, however, take up a huge amount of desk space, so if you’re working on from a really small desk you simply might not have the physical space to accommodate dual screens.